 A Museum for Future Fossils

-A Museum for Future Fossils is a series of events and projects, including exhibitions, a workshop, and a graduate summer school, that will bring together a key group of people working on museums, contemporary art, the Anthropocene, and climate change.
+A Museum for Future Fossils is a series of events and projects that began in May 2020, and thus far has included several exhibitions, a workshop, and a graduate summer school.
+Each component brings together a key group of people working on museums, contemporary art, the Anthropocene, and climate change.
 The overarching question is: what does it mean to think curatorially about human impact on the environment?
 Other key questions include: What does it mean to foreground humans in a geologic epoch, and who is excluded from this category of humanness?
-And: How can artists, curators, scholars and others learn from each other and work together (or apart) to question and unsettle accepted patterns of learning, thinking, and action when it comes to ecological disaster?
+And: How can artists, curators, scholars and others learn from each other and work together (or apart) to question and unsettle accepted patterns of learning, thinking, and action when it comes to ecological crisis?

 Imagining the point at which plastics become a new fossil layer depends upon speculation – this is a future that none of us currently on earth will see, and the pathways to that future are infinite.
 Thus, a Museum for Future Fossils could be a present-day location for objects invented by humans, an attestation to human impact on the globe.
 Or it could be something else altogether – a museum of the future looking back at mechanisms of coping, adaptation, knowledge sharing, and cooperation.

 As such, a Museum for Future Fossils is always speculative, and it is an exercise in imagining alternative futures.
 This is what we mean by thinking curatorially about human impact on the environment and on other-than-human animals that inhabit the world.
 Within the context of this project, A Museum for Future Fossils is understood in multiple ways, and it will change formats based on discussions that take place.
-Picking up from projects such as Future Remains, which asked participants to choose objects that represent the Anthropocene, and the work of the Coalition of Museums for Climate Justice, which works directly with museums to prepare for various futures, A Museum for Future Fossils provides a theoretical centrepoint that will act as a gathering place for the speculative futures and critical discussions of the present moment, undertaken by workshop and summer school participants.
+Picking up from projects such as Future Remains, which asked participants to choose objects that represent the Anthropocene, and the work of the Coalition of Museums for Climate Justice, which works directly with museums to prepare for various futures, A Museum for Future Fossils provides a theoretical centrepoint that will act as a gathering place for the speculative futures and critical discussions of the present moment.

 Image above: Detail from The Museum of London, Whitechapel Fatberg.
 K. Robertson, 2018.